Mostafa Kamal (Bir Sreshtho)

 Mohammad Mustafa Kamal (মোহাম্মদ মোস্তফা কামাল), better known as Shaheed Sipahi Mustafa Kamal, was a sepoy in the Bangladesh Army during the Liberation War.
 He was born on 16 December 1947 in Hajipur village of Daulatkhan upazila under Bhola district.
-His father, Habibur Rahman was a Havilder.
+His father, Habibur Rahman, was a havildar.
 On 18 April 1971, Mostafa Kamal was killed in a defensive battle against the Pakistan Army in Daruin village of Brahmanbaria.
 He was posthumously awarded Bir Sreshtho.

 Biography

 Mustafa Kamal was born in 1947 at the Poshchim Hajipur village under Daulatkhana Upazila in Bhola district.
-His father was a Havildar in the army.
+His father was a havildar in the army.
 Kamal had his education only up to second grade and spent most of his childhood with his father at the Comilla Cantonment.
 On 16 December 1967, Kamal escaped from his house and joined the East Bengal Regiment.
 Mostafa Kamal was a well-known boxer.
 During mid-March in 1971, he was transferred from Comilla Cantonment to the headquarters of the 4th East Bengal Regiment at Brahmanbaria.
-As the Bangladesh Liberation War started in 1971, East Bengal Regiment had taken the control of Brahmanbaria with three Defence bases at Ashuganj, Ujanishwar, and Anderson lake.
-But, The Pakistani Army continued attacking with their, heavy artillery in these places.
-As a result, East Bengal Regiment retreated back to Akhaura, Shanti Nagar, and Darwin.
+As the Bangladesh Liberation War started in 1971, the East Bengal Regiment had taken control of Brahmanbaria with three defence bases at Ashuganj, Ujanishwar, and Anderson Lake.
+But the Pakistani Army continued attacking with their heavy artillery in these places.
+As a result, the East Bengal Regiment retreated back to Akhaura, Shanti Nagar, and Darwin.
 2nd Platoon was sent to Darwin to reinforce the troops.
 Mostafa Kamal was a soldier of this platoon.
 Major Shafayat Jamil verbally declared him as the Lance Naek and gave him the responsibility of leading a team.
 He died at Darwin on 18 April 1971 during a battle against the Pakistan Army.
 He was buried at Darwin.
 He was posthumously rewarded as "Bir Shrestho", the highest gallantry award in Bangladesh.
 A postage stamp was also published to pay respect to him.